-With over twenty years of experience, Captain Don knows the Vero Beach, Sebastian, Fort Pierce and Melbourne waters in and out.
+With over twenty years of experience, Captain Don knows the Vero Beach, Sebastian Inlet, and Melbourne area waters in and out.
 He grew up fishing these waters, and will be able to take you to some prime REEL estate!
 Whether you're new to fishing or an experienced and ardent angler, Captain Don will make this fishing trip truly memorable, he has an extensive knowledge of the lagoon, and knows plenty of tips and tricks to find the fish and have an exciting, memorable day on the water.

 A great fishing boat charter is to have a captain who knows the right water temperature, right tide, and which bait to use.
-With over twenty years' experience fishing Vero Beach, Sebastian and Fort pierce, Captain Don has it dialed in.
+With over twenty years' experience fishing Vero Beach, and Sebastian Inlet, Captain Don has it dialed in.
 So, if you're looking for an exceptionally memorable, fun, and exciting fishing experience, Captain Don's charter is the charter for you!

 Did you know that the Indian River Lagoon is the Most diverse estuary in North America, with over 700 species of fish.
-The Indian River Lagoon actually groups together three lagoons: Indian River, Banana River and Mosquito Lagoon.
+The Indian River Lagoon actually groups together three lagoons.
 There are dozens of smaller rivers and streams that flow into the Lagoon and due to varying salt levels and the fact that the northern section of the lagoon is located in a temperate climatic zone while the southern section is subtropical, this allows for the highest biodiversity of ANY lagoon ecosystem.

 Some of the most popular species fished for are Snook, Trout, Redfish and Tarpon.
 You can choose whether you fish with a fly rod or light tackle using live or artificial bait.
 With such a high number of different species in our river, it's not out of the ordinary to catch five or six different species on your trip with us.
 Many anglers that have booked a trip with Captain Don were surprised of the large variety of big-game fish caught.
 A few facts on the big four: